Cheapest Way to Ship Books

 |---|---|---|

-| Using one package type for every books shipment | Oversized packaging increases postage and can trigger dimensional charges. | Define a packaging matrix by item size and order composition. |
+| Using one package type for every book shipment | Oversized packaging increases postage and can trigger dimensional charges, which the 2026 rate hikes only make more expensive. | Define a short packaging matrix by item size and order composition, then save each as a preset. |

-| Skipping carrier comparison at label purchase time | You miss cheaper services that vary by zone and delivery commitment. | Use multi-carrier rate comparison before buying every label. |
+| Skipping carrier comparison at label purchase time | You miss cheaper services that vary by zone and delivery commitment, and on a busy month that overpay adds up to real money. | Compare USPS, FedEx, and UPS on every label, or let Ship Intelligence pick the cheapest valid rate for you. |

-| Treating returns as an afterthought | Return labels issued ad hoc usually cost more and create support friction. | Predefine return options and pricing rules in your shipping workflow. |
+| Treating returns as an afterthought | Return labels issued ad hoc usually cost more and create support friction. | Decide your return options and pricing rules up front so they are ready before a buyer asks. |

 Shipping Checklist for Books

-- Add tracking notifications to reduce where-is-my-order tickets.
+- Add tracking notifications to cut down on where-is-my-order tickets.

-- Review claims, delays, and surcharge lines every month.
+- Review claims, delays, and surcharge lines monthly so a small leak does not become a four-figure one.

-- Re-price your top SKUs quarterly as carrier rates change.
+- Re-price your top titles after the 2026 rate changes and again each quarter as carrier rates move.

 Real Books Shipment Examples